a hand coming through a laptop with a vial of testosterone

 These doctors, licensed in your home state, specialize in the fields of hormone optimization, endocrinology, urology, and internal medicine.

-3. Discuss treatment options with your doctor
+3. Discuss treatment plans with your doctor

 During your consultation, your physician will go over the results of your hormone assessment and discuss how you’re feeling before recommending any course of treatment.